The Cleaning Lady

 Her wisdom

-A scarf to keep us warm
+Like a scarf that keep us warm

 If it weren't for her

-We'd all be buried under pyramids
+We'd all be buried

 Of coffee-stained paper cups and bagel crumbs